 DIY Nature Weaving Board

-Living in a society with marketing having such a heavy influence almost everywhere we turn, I really try and create a focus on utilising what we have rather than what we can buy.
+Living in a society with marketing having such a heavy influence almost everywhere we turn, I really try and create a focus on utilizing what we have rather than what we can buy.
 A humble cardboard box can transform into so many different playthings for your toddler and preschooler.
-This occasion, we made our own DIY Nature Weaving Boards.
+On this occasion, we made our own DIY Nature Weaving Boards.